The Delivery (novel)

 The Delivery is a 2021 novel by American writer Peter Mendelsund.
 The novel follows an immigrant to an unnamed country who works as a bicycle messenger making deliveries.

 Publication

 The cover of the hardcover edition was designed by Alex Merto.

 Reception

-According to literary review aggregator Book Marks, the novel received mostly favorable reviews.

 In a review published by The New York Times Book Review book review, Andy Newman praised the novel as "often exquisite".
 However, Newman criticized Mendelsund's insertion of a narrator whose stories about his own life become longer as the novel continues.

-In a negative review of The Delivery and Fuccboi by Sean Thor Conroe published by The Cleveland Review of Books, Preston DeGarmo criticized the short-form paragraphs found in each book.
+In a review of The Delivery and Fuccboi by Sean Thor Conroe published by The Cleveland Review of Books, Preston DeGarmo criticized the book's reliance on crots or "minigraphs."
 In a positive review published by the Los Angeles Review of Books, Alessandro Tersigni praised the form of the novel and the "design" of the book's prose.